edmoz/jenkins-cli/README.md

 Python command line interface to jenkins config files.
 Currently lots of hard coded links for the jenkin's instance used for Persona/BrowserID.
 Please feel free and offer up any changes to make this more generic.

+Requirements: You must generate a token when you log into Jenkins by navigating to our user page, then click configure.
+The page may take up to 45 secs to load the first time.
+But there you will find your token.
+Then set two env vars: JENKINS_USER, JENKINS_TOKEN.
+Really it needs a config file to remove all the hard paths.
+Good luck.

     Usage: jenkins-cli.py [options]
         There are two ways to use this:
         -in batch mode set by the --all which will